gooh/InterfaceDistiller/readme.markdown

       --excludeMagicMethods                 Will exclude all magic methods.
       --excludeOldStyleConstructors         Will exclude Legacy Constructors.
       --filterMethodsByPattern <pattern>    Only include methods matching PCRE pattern.
       --saveAs                              Filename to save new Interface to.
+STDOUT if omitted.
 ```

 The Commandline Interface will always reset configuration between calls.
 This means you need